JoseAtlin/Noobs-code/README.md

 **Hangman Game** : It is a paper and pencil guessing game for two or more players.
 One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.

 Using Random to choose a word from a file of words.
 The algorithm asks you how to proceed in the game, simple steps.

-**simple_server_client** : It is a basic socket programming using threads to send and recieve messages to the server.
-Used socket module and threading to create multiple theads / clients.

-**Messaging_using_sockets** : Socket Programming to send and retrieve messages from clients and server. #multithreading #python